jtcarden0001/personacmms/README.md

         * trace requests through layers

-### webfe: a web based interface, probably will write it in REACT.. tbd
+### webui: a web based interface, probably will write it in REACT.. tbd
 * TODO
     * Design UI using some design tool, maybe try out figma
     * Get started on the REACT app